aka7/puppet-modules/solaris_project/README.md

 ## Limitations

-Testing on solaris 10 and 11 only
+Tested on solaris 10 and 11 only

 ## Development